vessels-tech/papers/mywell/presentation/webinar_presentation.md

 ## Introduction

-Thank you Professor Basant, and thank you to the team at Ice Warm for having me here today.
+Thank you Professor Basant, and thank you to Ice Warm for having me here today.
 As Professor Basant said, my name is Lewis, and I will be sharing on my work within Project MARVI - that of MyWell.
 MyWell is an application that enables farmers to crowdsource groundwater levels.